jarun/nnn/README.md

 If you want to edit a file in vi with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

 Have fun with it!
-PRs are welcome.
-Check out [#1](https://github.com/jarun/nnn/issues/1).
+Missing a feature?
+Want to contribute?
+Head to the rolling [ToDo list](https://github.com/jarun/nnn/issues/58).

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*